Wowfunhappy/Mouse-Buttons-PrefPane/README.md

 # Instructions

-## 1. Mount the DMG, and copy SensibleSideButtons to a location on your hard drive.
+## 1. Mount the DMG, and copy *Side Button Enabler* to a location on your hard drive.
 (Most people would probably copy it to the `Applications` folder, but I like to copy invisible utilities like this one in a different location, so `Applications` stays clean.
 You should do what works for you!)

-## 2. Grant SensibleSideButtons permission to control your computer:
+## 2. Grant *Side Button Enabler* permission to control your computer:

 **Mountain Lion**: